 Sociology Exam Content and Format

 The GCSE sociology exam consists of two papers.
 Each paper covers certain topics mentioned above.
 The first GCSE sociology paper assesses your knowledge of the sociology of family and education.
 These questions are about family structures, patterns, and functions in society.
 It also covers the role of education in the societal structure and how they affect each other.

 Additionally, there are some questions about data collection and research methods in sociology, such as surveys, interviews, observations, and experiments.

 Topics of GCSE Sociology

 The topics covered in the second paper are somewhat more complicated than those in the first.
-The questions are mainly about crime and deviance and social stratification.
-These questions test your knowledge of different sociological and political schools such as Functionalism, Marxism, Interactionism, Feminism, etc. You may also encounter questions on more advanced concepts in sociology methodologies, such as identifying trends and analysing data.
+The questions are mainly about crime and deviance, and social stratification.
+These questions test your knowledge of different sociological and political schools such as Functionalism, Marxism, Interactionism, Feminism, etc.

 GCSE Exam Details